Command-Line Build for Azure

 As the following procedure describes, you must install software and tools on the build server before you can create an Azure package by using MSBuild:

-Install the .NET Framework 4 or .NET Framework 4.5, which includes MSBuild.
+Install the .NET Framework 4 or later, which includes MSBuild.

 Install the Azure Authoring Tools (look for MicrosoftAzureAuthoringTools-x64.msi or MicrosoftAzureAuthoringTools-x86.msi.

 Install the Azure Libraries for .NET (look for MicrosoftAzureLibsForNet-x64.msi or MicrosoftAzureLibs-x86.msi.

 Copy the Microsoft.WebApplication.targets file from a Visual Studio installation on another computer.

 The file is located in the directory C:\Program Files (x86)\MSBuild\Microsoft\Visual Studio\v12.0\WebApplications (v11.0 for Visual Studio 2012), and you should copy it to the same directory on the build server.

 Install the Azure Tools for Visual Studio.
 Look for WindowsAzureTools.vs120.exe to build Visual Studio 2013 projects.

 The simplest way to create a package is to run MSBuild with the /t:Publish option.
 By default, this command creates a directory in relation to the root folder for the project, such as ProjectDir\bin\Configuration\app.publish\.
 When you build an Azure project, you generate two files, the package file itself and the accompanying configuration file: